umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Structure-Error/index.md

 ### Cause

-The main cause of this problem is when a document type (or media type or member type) gets manually created on two environments using the same name (and thus alias).
+The main cause of this problem is when a document type (or media type or member type) gets manually created on two environments using the same alias.
 If you're new to Umbraco Cloud, for example, and have been using Umbraco for a while, it might actually be surprising that Umbraco takes care of syncing a document type between environments.
 You might have decided to create the same document type manually in each environment because that's what you're used to doing.

 ### Fixing